There could be a number of reasons why you can’t send text messages. To resolve the issue, try the following.

 The signal strength may be low.

-- Make sure you have at least two bars of signal strength with 4G or LTE in the network indicator.
+- Make sure you have at least two bars of signal strength with 3G or H in the network indicator.

 - If you have low signal strength, move to a location with better coverage.
-Concrete and steel buildings may be hindering reception, especially in elevators and underground locations like basements, subways, and tunnels.
+Concrete and steel buildings may be hindering reception, especially in elevators and underground locations like basements, subways, and tunnel

 Check coverage maps